joshuacox/joshuacox.github.io/_posts/2017-01-20-BruteForceDomainSearch.md

 * kills and removes the docker container

-For questions, or other help, please post an issue at the github page:
+For the latest useage, see the github page:
 [Brute Force Domain Search](http://thalhalla.github.io/BruteForceDomainSearch/)

+For questions, or other help, please post an [issue](http://thalhalla.github.io/BruteForceDomainSearch/issues)